documentationfor yFiles for HTML 3.0.0.1

 const edgeStyle = new PolylineEdgeStyle({

-stroke: new Stroke(fill, 2),
+stroke: new Stroke(color, 2),

-targetArrow: new Arrow({ color, type: ArrowType.DEFAULT })
+targetArrow: new Arrow({ fill: color, type: ArrowType.STEALTH })

 })